Esri/hub-ready-apps/README.md

 > "Today just over one-in-ten American adults are “smartphone-only” internet users – meaning they own a smartphone, but do not have traditional home broadband service." [- Pew Research](http://www.pewinternet.org/fact-sheet/mobile/)

-Building a mobile friendly application should be considered a requirement if your goal is to reach anyone with internet access.
+Building a mobile friendly application should be considered a _requirement_ if your goal is to reach anyone with internet access.

 ## Localized

 Besides making it more likely that your application could be deployed in more than one location, providing translations for languages other than english broadens the reach of your application _within_ a city by including a more diverse collection of stakeholders.

 Open source frameworks like Dojo and JQuery have provided tooling to help create [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization) applications for many years.
-These days there are compact framework agnostic options like [Polyglot](https://github.com/airbnb/polyglot.js) as well.
+These days there are compact, framework agnostic options like [Polyglot](https://github.com/airbnb/polyglot.js) as well.

 ## Data Citation

-Its absolutely crucial that you attribute the providers of the data your application consumes.
+For transparency it is absolutely crucial that you attribute the providers of the data your application consumes to acknowledge the original source.

 <img width="692" alt="hub_design__hub_apps__profile" src="https://cloud.githubusercontent.com/assets/1218/24055897/3fcae98c-0b18-11e7-86c3-9cc55f0d0b44.png">